Techtonica/curriculum/projects/data-structures-algorithms-sprint.md

 - Additional resources
   - videos, code challenges, blogs that your group found helpful
 - At least 3 code challenges for everyone to practice (at end of presentation and later)
+  - Mark two as REQUIRED to turn in
   - After the presentation portion ends, give everyone 30 min to work on the first code challenge
   - Be available to answer questions on Zoom Q&A call
   - Have hints prepared for the first challenge to give, if needed

+#### Day 5

+- Work on the code challenges given by each group
+- Ask the group for help/hints if you can't solve them
+- Turn in all required code challenge code in your assignment repos as a PR before retro starts